leonardcser/wpm-tracker.nvim/README.md

 - **Manual WPM**: Only counts characters you actually type
 - **Assisted WPM**: Includes completions from LSP, Supermaven, etc.

+The plugin automatically stops tracking if you enter insert mode but don't type anything within the configured idle timeout period, preventing empty sessions from being recorded.

 This gives you insight into both your raw typing speed and your overall coding productivity.